Skip to main content

 Avoid any gas grill with stainless steel wire cooking grates instead of cast iron.
 Stainless wire grates heat unevenly, food sticks to them, and they don't give you proper sear marks.
 Cast iron retains heat, conducts evenly, and improves with use.
 Every grill in this guide uses cast iron grates.

-Be wary of unfamiliar grill brands at $300-500 on Amazon.
+Be wary of unfamiliar budget grill brands on Amazon.
 Many are rebranded versions of the same manufacturing mold with no service network, no parts availability, and warranties that don't survive contact with an actual claim.
 Weber and Napoleon both have genuine US customer service and stocked replacement parts.
 That matters the night before a cookout when something fails.

 What to Look for in a Gas Grill Under $1,000